-Blind mosquitoes, also known as aquatic midges or gnats, typically breed in small lakes and rivers.
-Homes located near lakefronts might experience a severe blind mosquito infestation.
+Blind mosquitoes need to live in moist areas in order to breed.
+They typically breed in small lakes and rivers, so lakefront homes may experience a severe blind mosquito infestation during the peak season.
 Even if you don't live near a lake, swarms of blind mosquitoes might follow wind patterns right to your door, disrupting your life and ruining your outdoor plans.

 If your home is being overrun by blind mosquitoes, removing them can be a challenge.
 It requires attentive effort, and worse, the stains they leave behind must be washed out.
 Bugs accumulating inside buildings can stain walls permanently, which can lead to a constant cycle of cleaning wall surfaces and re-touching paint.
 Another annoyance is the foul odor that penetrates your nostrils.
 As they decay, blind mosquitoes have a smell that is similar to rotting fish.